10 Reasons Why Physical Therapy is Beneficial

 Having a personalized physical therapy program can improve your mobility, increase flexibility, and enable you to engage in regular daily activities more freely.
 Physical Therapy can also reduce your pain level and increase your quality of life.
+Many people wonder, can you go to physical therapy without a referral?
 While many doctors refer patients to physical therapy for rehabilitation or surgery prevention, there are a number of other benefits and many practices accept patients without a referral.

 Here are 10 Reasons why Physical Therapy is beneficial:

 1. Recover from/Prevent a sports injury – Physical Therapists understand the impact and risks different types of sports can have on your body.
 Runners are more prone to have stress fractures, example.
 Having a customized physical therapists who is focused on your particular sport/injury is a tremendous benefit to your recovery and longevity in the sport.

 2. Eliminate/reduce Pain – Whether you live an active or sedentary lifestyle, chronic pain can be a serious issue that affects many aspects of your life.
 Over 80% of the country suffers from low back pain and the increasing sedentary lifestyle many lead isn’t helping that statistic.
 Therapeutic exercises and manual techniques including joint & tissue mobilization and treatments like taping, ultrasound, and electric stimulation can play a significant role in reducing pain and preventing its return.